jarrighi/pyladiespdx-books/ProjectCoordination.md

 ###Project description:
 ---
-The PDX Pyladies group has been accumulating
+The PDX Pyladies group has been accumulating reference books which are useful in the process of learning and perfecting our Python skills.

 We need a simple web app to keep track of our distributed PDX Pyladies library.
 It would be hard to coordinate a central location to keep all of these books, so we can instead keep track of which Pylady has each book.
-Eventually we'd also like to be able to email pyladies through the app and allow each person to confirm the handoff
+Eventually we'd also like to be able to email pyladies through the app and allow each person to confirm the handoff.

-To start off this will be a django app hosted on heroku
+To start off, this will be a django app hosted on heroku.

 ---
 ###How to contribute: